tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 - _one thing I find is usually helpful is having teams storyboard the process of how does a perspective user, persona, who you're going to deliver this value hypothesis to against these jobs to be done.
 How do they go from, not even knowing that your proposition or product exists to happy user where everything you want to have help him with the customer relationship has happened?
 What has to happen in between those things?_
 - The storyboard should walk through the following stages of engagement:
   - Attention: how do we get our target persona's attention directed toward our product?
-  - Interest: How do get our persona further engaged by being interested in our product?
+  - Interest: How do we get our persona further engaged by being interested in our product?
   - Desire: This will come from knowing our persona and the tension between their jobs to be done and their current alternative(s).
   - Action: What is the next step that the persona must take before using the product.
   - Onboarding: getting the customer onto our proposition, and using it successfully.